-'''

-json_t json_pack (const char fmt, ...)
+json\t \ json\pack (const char \fmt, ...)

-'''

 Return value: New reference.
 Build a new JSON value according to the format string fmt.
-For each format character (except for $\{\}$ [] n), one argument is consumed and used to build the corresponding value.
+For each format specifier (except for { } [ ] n), one or more arguments are consumed and used to build the corresponding value.
 Returns NULL on error.